mastercomfig/mastercomfig/docs/customization/modules.md

 Default setting: **`packet_rate=standard`** (all presets, except Very Low).

-* **`packet_rate=congestion`**: A halved packet rate for congested networks, usually bad WiFi, or very slow CPUs
+* **`packet_rate=congestion`**: A halved (33) packet rate for congested networks, usually bad WiFi, or very slow CPUs
 * **`packet_rate=standard`**: The standard 66 packet rate which is the maximum for all servers.

 ### Snapshots

-Controls how reliable to consider the snapshots you receive from the server to apply client side smoothing between snapshot receives.
+Controls how reliable to consider the snapshots you receive from the server to apply client side buffering/smoothing between snapshot receives.
+Also known as linear interpolation (lerp or interp).
+Note: mastercomfig sets this automatically per class, but setting it in your `modules.cfg` will override this behavior.

 Default setting: **`snapshots=safe`** (all presets, except Very Low).

 * **`snapshots=unreliable`**: Heavily protects against packet loss by using every 3rd snapshot
 * **`snapshots=safe`**: Safest option with minimal snapshot delay by using every other snapshot
-* **`snapshots=lan`**: Very reliant on snapshots by using every snapshot.
-Only use on LAN.
+* **`snapshots=fast`**: Fastest option with a minimal buffering time to guard against

 ### Packet size